10 Seconds (game show): Maingame

 Two contestants, one usually a returning champion, competed in a game of identifying songs.

 Nine categories were displayed.
 Each category was the clue to the title of a song, and each one hid a point value.
 The champion started the match by choosing one of the categories, revealing how many points the category was worth.
 The higher the points were, the more difficult the song would be to identify.
 After a category was chosen, Miller would tell the contestants the year the song was released, whether a solo artist or group performed the song and (if the former) if the singer was a man or a woman, and the song's position on either the country or pop music charts.

 Once all that information was revealed, it was up to the opposing contestant to decide how long the contestant would have to listen to the song.
-The opponent would choose a number of seconds of music to be played, between 1 and 10 seconds; each amount of time could only be given once per round.
+The opponent would choose a number of seconds of music to be played (by pressing one of ten buttons in front of them), between 1 and 10 seconds; each amount of time could only be given once per round (the number indicating the number of seconds is no longer lit after the contestant controlling the clock pressed the button).
 At that point, the contestant who chose the category decided to play that song or pass it to their opponent.
 The clip would be played; answering correctly won the points while answering incorrectly or taking too much time (not answering after the song clip stopped playing) gave the points to the opposing contestant.
-Play would then continue with the trailing contestant making the next selection.
+Play would then continue with the trailing contestant making the next selection while the contestant in the lead controlling the clock.

 Two rounds were played.
 In the first round categories were worth between 10 and 50 points, in five-point increments, and it was possible for the same number to appear multiple times on the board.
 In the second round, points ranged from 20 to 100, still in five-point increment, and in addition, the last category left on the board at the end of the second round was played for double its value for a possible 200 points.